rajandangi/baithak-nextjs/README.md

 Baiṭhak, meaning 'gathering' in Nepali, is a video calling app that connects people across the globe with simplicity and warmth.
 Designed to replicate the intimacy of a Nepali sitting-room, Baithak is the perfect venue for everything from family reunions to professional meetings.

+This application leverages the power of [Stream's video API for React](https://getstream.io/video/docs/react/) to provide high-quality, real-time video calling functionality.

 **Key Features:**

-- **Crystal-Clear Communication:** Enjoy high-quality video and audio for an in-person experience.
+- **Crystal-Clear Communication:** Enjoy high-quality video and audio for an in-person experience, powered by Stream's video API.
 - **User-Friendly:** An easy-to-navigate interface makes connecting effortless.
 - **Every Device, Every Time:** Join from any device, creating a seamless digital baithak wherever you are.
 - **Culturally Rich:** Infused with Nepali aesthetic, Baithak celebrates its heritage.